proveskit/pysquared/docs/contributing-linux.md

-# Development Guide for Linux
+# Contributing Guide for Linux

 ## Setup